MillatSakib/Eco_Voyager_Server/README.md

 vercel --prod
 ```

-Note: The vercel.json file must be inclueded and must remove the expression `await client.connect();` The vercel.json are given bellow:
+Note: The vercel.json file must be inclueded and must remove the statement `await client.connect();` The vercel.json are given bellow:

 ```json
 {